worldwonderer/proxy-for-spiders/README.md

 * Display all proxies and their info
 * View, modify or add patterns
 * A Line chart of each pattern's success rate

+## HTTPS

+For https must sites，put `'Need-Https': 'yes'` in headers，proxy_tower will pick proxies with support_https tag

+Note：do not add https in proxy_tower URL, e.g. use `http://0.0.0.0:8893` instead of `https://0.0.0.0:8893`

 ## Todo